velartrill/velartrill.github.io/orig/kestrel.md

 "Do tell?"

-"I heard that a certain foreign dignitary has been flirting with our handsome young "
+"I heard that a certain foreign dignitary has been flirting with our handsome young officers."

 "Iiiii would not know anything about that," I reply, my gaze slipping away as my cheeks start burning.